Sitraka17/IAE_METZ_DATA/shared_knowledged/BASICS_OF_ACCOUNTING.md

 20. **Ethical Standards**
     - Principles of honesty, integrity, and objectivity that guide the actions of accountants and auditors.

-These concepts form the foundation of accounting knowledge that a Junior Auditor should be familiar with.
-If you need a visual flashcard or further details on any of these topics, feel free to ask!
+These concepts form the foundation of accounting knowledge that a Junior Auditor should be familiar with.Don't hesitate to use LLMs to know more details.
+If you need a visual flashcard or further details on any of these topics then use chatGPT or Mistral AI